Last updated on November 24, 2023

 How do I see the effect of the CSS partner discount in my Google Ads account?

 We have already switched thousands of merchants from Google Shopping CSS to Producthero CSS.
 All these advertisers have 20% discount on their CPC bids compared to when they advertised via Google Shopping CSS.
-But how do these merchants see this in their campaigns?
-In this article we show you with the help of some examples.
+But how do these merchants see the discount in their campaigns?
+In this article we show you this with the help of some examples.

-The effect of a 25% bid increase depends on the initial bid or ROAS target, so the visible effect can differ per campaign and advertiser (more info about that in this Producthero article).
+The effect of a 25% bid increase depends on the initial bid or ROAS target, so the visible effect can differ per campaign and advertiser (more info about that in this article, where we explain Why the Effect of the 20% CSS Discount Differs per Advertiser).

 A misunderstanding we sometimes see is that advertisers automatically expect a lower CPC or cost after switching to Producthero.
 The effect depends on what you do with the CSS discount.
 We explain this for manual bidding and automated bidding (target ROAS, Smart Shopping).